 - Our student support (academic support, student welfare & wellbeing, progress coaches)

 - Our student enrichment activities (EPQ, student clubs, student sports teams)

 What happens after my Advice and Guidance Meeting?

-Your interviewer will update your Long Road Online Services Application account with your chosen courses and conditional offer.
-You will be sent a confirmation email detailing your conditional offer, once you have received this confirmation email you need to log in to your Long Road Online Services Application account to accept the offer.
+Your interviewer will update your Long Road Online Services account with your chosen courses and conditional offer.
+You will be sent an email about an update to your Long Road Online Services Account; this update will detail your conditional offer.
+Once you have received this email you need to log into your Long Road Online Services account to accept the offer.

 Please remember you can accept and hold a number of offers from different post-16 providers until you receive your GCSE results in August.

 During the summer term, information about Long Road, including your enrolment interview date/time, will be emailed to you.